|HERBS "Q - R - S"

 Important ceremonial herb used for purification much like

 wormwood (Artemisia ludoviciana).
 Roots were used for

-taken as a tea, or used in sweatlodges to cure colds.
+smoked, taken as a tea, or used in sweat lodges to cure

 HARDY PERENNIAL- ZONES 3-9

 Height: 36 – 48” Width: 24 - 36”

 Not exactly sage, nor Russian, this native of